Intermittency suppression in turbulence via forced light particles

+To verify that the observed effects are non-trivial, \autoref{fig:f4_stokes} compares the baseline case without particles to cases with forced particles of varying Stokes numbers: $St = 0.01$ (tracer-like), $St = 1$ (used throughout the paper), and $St = 100$ (heavy-particle-like).
+The goal is to assess whether the feedback effect depends on preferential concentration in vortex filaments, or if it persists regardless of clustering—implying a trivial response.
 To isolate the role of particle dynamics, we vary the Stokes number while keeping the density ratio $\beta$ fixed, ensuring equal feedback intensity of the particle-fluid momentum exchange across cases.
 The results show that for $St = 0.01$ and $St = 100$, where there is virtually no preferential concentration (see \autoref{fig:samp_oo}), the flow remains nearly unchanged from the baseline, indicating that Lagrangian forcing is ineffective without significant clustering.
 In contrast, $St = 1$ shows clear intermittency suppression, confirming that the effect is non-trivial and relies on preferential concentration in high-vorticity regions.

 Lastly, we examine the effect of particle volume fraction on intermittency suppression.
 In \autoref{fig:f4_vf}, we plot the normalized flatness $\tilde{F}^{(4)} = (F^{(4)} - 3)/ (F^{(4)}_{\text{no particles}}-3)$ at fixed length scales $\ell^*$, for volume fractions $\phi \in [0, 4.0]\%$.
 For $\phi \in [0, 1.0]\%$, $\widetilde{F}^{(p)}$ decreases approximately linearly with increasing $\phi$, showing enhanced intermittency suppression as more particles accumulate within vortex filaments.
-This trend saturates around $\phi \approx 1\%$, where the filaments are effectively filled.
+This trend saturates around $\phi \approx 1\%$, where the filaments are effectively filled, in agreement with what was found recently by de Wit et al.~\cite{dewit2025dynamicssmallbubblesturbulence}.
 Beyond this point, $\widetilde{F}^{(4)}$ increases to a plateau.
-Although the trapped particles remain, the excess—now delocalized—likely interacts with the surrounding flow and with particles inside filaments.
+Although the trapped particles remain, the excess, now delocalized, particles interact with the surrounding flow and with particles inside filaments.
 These interactions may weaken the suppression effect, leading to only a partial recovery of flatness effect at higher volume fractions.